Konloch/bytecode-viewer/README.txt

 Download the latest version here: https://github.com/Konloch/bytecode-viewer/releases

+If you're looking for an older copy, check out https://the.bytecode.club/bcv-archive/

 Features:
     Java Decompiler - It uses a modified version of FernFlower, Procyon and CFR.
     Bytecode Decompiler - A modified version of J-RET's.